• Share this on:

 The latest employment indicators for women in the agriculture sector for some CBI target countries indicate that women are not equally represented.
 In some of the countries with available data, women represent less than 5% of the workforce.

-Table 1: Share of female employees in total employees in agriculture, forestry and fishing in 2020
+Table 1: Share of total agriculture, forestry and fishing workforce that was female in 2022

 Food processing companies can become more gender-aware and provide equal rights to women by using strategies and tools such as:

-The International Financial Corporation (IFC) published an interactive gender toolkit to help companies unlock opportunities for women.
+The International Financial Corporation (IFC) published an interactive gender toolkit to help companies unlock opportunities for women in the oil, gas and mining sectors.
 The toolkit can be used by all firms that want a more diverse, gender-balanced workplace.
-With the report builder, users can choose the content and build a customised report.

 Tips:

-• Proactively monitor and improve the minimum-to-average wage ratio in your company.
+• Monitor and improve the minimum-to-average wage ratio in your company

-• Prepare and conduct workforce surveys to pinpoint preferred training programmes.
-Develop and roll a first batch of comprehensive training to boost employees' skills and growth.
+• Prepare and conduct workforce surveys to pinpoint preferred training programmes

 • Announce a policy of equal access to training, machinery and new technology for all workers.